CLOSED FOR THE SEASON • Information may be outdated. Add this

 CATEGORIES & ELIGIBILITY: Entries may be submitted in only one category.
 Categories include: Narrative Feature (60 min. and longer), Documentary Feature (60 min. and longer), Documentary Short (under 30 min.), Narrative Short (under 30 min.), Experimental Work, Youth Work (For film and video works shot, directed and produced by youth under 18 years old), Local Work (produced or directed by a current resident of San Diego / Tijuana Border Region), and Student Work.

 AWARDS: Competition judges reserve the right to withhold any awards if entries in any category do not meet the awards criteria.
 Jury decisions are final.
-Awards will be announced at awards ceremony on Saturday, March 16th.
+Awards will be announced at awards ceremony on Fridayy, March 17th.

-ENTRY FEES: Entry fees are based on running time.
-Entry fee: $15 (shorts) and $25 (features).
+ENTRY FEES: Entry fees are based on running time type of film and time of entry.
 Payment in U.S

 dollars only please.
 Domestic entries may pay by check (payable to MEDIA ARTS CENTER SAN DIEGO), money order, Visa or MasterCard.
 International entries please pay by Visa or MasterCard.
 Checks or money orders are not accepted for international entries.
 International entrants who do not wish to pay by credit card must contact the San Diego Latino Film Festival for instructions on sending a bank wire transfer.
 Do not send cash.
 Entry fees are not refundable.